Difference Between Short And Long Run

 2. Manufacturing:

 • Short Run: A manufacturing plant can increase production by running extra shifts or purchasing more raw materials.
-However, the size of the factory and the number of machines are fixed in the short run.
+Still, the size of the factory and the number of machines are fixed in the short run.

 • Long Run: A manufacturing company can build a new factory, purchase new equipment, or automate production processes.
 These changes require significant capital investment and planning but can greatly increase long-run productivity.